Minnesota Undercover – Part One (of Ten)

 I moved my head left and saw water raining down from the ceiling.
 My face, and clothes were soaked and I saw a man standing over me.

 “Get up man!
-You gotta get out of here!”
+We gotta get out of here!”
 I heard the man say.
 He appeared to be a rather large man.
 Almost giant sized.

 My first thought was to ask if he was Goliath but instead I heard only a faint “huh?” exit my mouth.